GluuFederation/docs-ce-prod/3.1.2/source/operation/backup.md

 All platform virtualization software and cloud vendors should have snapshot backup features available.
 For instance, Digital Ocean has Live Snapshot and Droplet Snapshot, VMWare has Snapshot Manager, etc.

-Prod, Dev and QA environments should all be snapshotted regularly.
+Prod, Dev and QA environments should all be backed up regularly.
 In addition, it's a good practice to test snapshots periodically to confirm consistency and integrity.

 ## Tarball Method
 Tarball the entire Gluu Server CE `chroot` folder using the `tar` command: